Welcome to your personal resource page for College Financial Aid Planning

 After you have established your EFC, it's important to know how it was calculated and whether you can lower it, thereby increasing your financial aid eligibility and reducing your out of pocket cost of college.

+- If your EFC is close to $0, you should focus on "need based aid" and colleges that meet 100% of demonstrated need.
 Understand how your EFC is calculated using the three financial aid methodologies and focus your efforts on lowering your EFC.

 We will continue to update this page with new content so check back periodically.
 If you're looking for additional information or have specific questions email us firstname.lastname@example.org or call 877.PILLAR6 (877.745.5276).